philsinatra/IDM231/instructor_materials/IDM231-05-decisions_loops.md

 # Decisions & Loops

 ^ Looking at a flowchart (for all but the most basic scripts), the code can take more than one path, which means the browser runs different code in different situations.
-In this chapter, you will learn how to create and control the flow of data in your scripts to handle different situations.
+Our goal now is to learn how to create and control the flow of data in your scripts to handle different situations.

-^ You can analyze values in your scripts to determine whether or note they match expected results.
+^ You can analyze values in your scripts to determine whether or not they match expected results.

 ^ Using the results of evaluations, you can decide which path your script should go down.